Home

 Are these terrible times?
 Let's consider each of these verses we just read:

-Did the rioters look for an excuse to riot?
+Do the rioters look for an excuse to riot?

 Did the rioters love money and material possessions?